aeternity/protocol/specification/node/api/mining_api_usage.md

 ## Introduction

-In order to get a reward and transaction fees, the æternity node needs to mine a key block.
+In order to get a reward and transaction fees, the aeternity node needs to mine a key block.
 With increased difficulty, the probability of mining a key block is lower.
 Therefore, the miners can form mining pools where they share the processing power over the network so they can mine key blocks more often.
 They